onlyskin/kanjiapi.dev/README.md

 Run `make` to build the site and API endpoints as static assets.

 Run `python -m pytest tests` to run the tests.

+Note: in order to fetch data from the local build of the API from the local build of the site, you can set the root of your fileserver to out/site (e.g. with `serveit`: `serveit -s out/site make`).
+There is a symlink to `out/v1` inside `out/site` to enable this.

 ### Deployment (Requires google cloud account credentials):